 Please note that the water that is used while formulating cosmetic products is not your ordinary tap water.”

 It is the ‘ultra-pure’ form of water which is free from microbes, any toxins, or any other pollutants.

 That is why on the label it is referred to as distilled water, purified water or maybe just aqua.
 More on different water used in cosmetics formulating can be found here.

 The term emulsifiers are used for an ingredient that can help in keeping, unlike substances like oil and water from separating.

 Many skincare and cosmetic products are based on such emulsifiers.
 It is basically small droplets of oil dispersed into water or small droplets of water dispersed into the oil.

 Oil and water do not get mixed but emulsifiers make it possible by changing the surface tension between the oil and water.

 I will not go deeper into this but you can read more from scienceprojectideas if you need more info.

-This results in the production of a homogeneous and a well-mixed product along with an even texture.
+This results in the production of a homogeneous and well-mixed product along with an even texture.

-Preservatives are added into cosmetics for extending their shelf life and preventing the growth of microorganisms.
+Preservatives are added to cosmetics for extending their shelf life and preventing the growth of microorganisms.